HTML Translations - German

 A Measure the proper exposure.
 Move the F stop and shutter speed selector

-levee and push down the shutter cocking lever until it stops.
-Aher the shutter
+levee and push down the shutter winding lever until it stops.
+After the shutter

-is cocked the shutter cocking lever returns to its former position.
+is wound the shutter winding lever returns to its former position.
 Therefore,

-whether the shutter is cocked or not can be determined by moving the shutter
+whether the shutter is wound or not can be determined by moving the shutter

-When using the self-timer, first cock the shutter, push down the self-timer
+When using the self-timer, first wind the shutter, push down the self-timer

 lever. and release the shutter button.
 From the time the self-timer starts till